Engineering

 Is 150ms fast?
 Compared to a GPT-4 security check (500ms+), yes.
 Compared to doing nothing, no. But doing nothing isn't an option if you care about security.

-The key metric isn't raw latency—it's amortized latency.
-With our detection cache (exact-match, SHA-256 keyed, 1-hour TTL), repeat prompts return cached results in <1ms.
+The key metric isn't raw latency — it's amortized latency.
+With our detection cache (exact-match, SHA-256 keyed, 1-hour TTL), repeat prompts return cached results in under 1ms.
 In production workloads where users ask similar questions, cache hit rates of 20-30% are common.
 That brings the amortized overhead well below 150ms.

 Conclusion